 Is it safe to say very few people would expect Dalton’s Bond to be the life of the party?
 The actor crafted his characterization to align closely with Fleming’s original creation.
-And that Bond wasn’t exactly known his gregarious, fun loving nature.
+And the literary Bond wasn’t exactly known for his gregarious, fun loving nature.
 So if you’re looking for cold weather style tips from The Living Daylights or License to Kill, my advice is keep it simple and practical.
 And dark.
 It may not be the most lively get up, but you will stay warm, dry and ready for action.
 A fact you’ll truly appreciate when you leave the party early to take a drive alone in the Aston Martin.
-No doubt you’ll need to do something to unwind after an hour and a half of making pointless small talk with strangers.
+No doubt you’ll need to do something to decompress after two hours of making pointless small talk with strangers.

 What to wear

-Jacket: Belstaff Trailmaster Hand Waxed Leather Motorcycle Jacket in Antique Black: $14500.00 (also try Boutique England Leather Car Coat in Black for £160.00, Schott 533US Leather Coat in Black for $800.00 and Billy Reid Miles Leather Field Jacket on sale for $944.96)
+Jacket: Cockpit USA Vintage Leather Naval Officer’s Coat in Black, $880.00 (also try Boutique England Leather Car Coat in Black for £160.00 or Schott Leather Overcoat in Black for $1020.00)

 Gift for host(ess): Lilies

-If any of the Bonds is going to get dressed to the nines and head out for a black tie holiday party, it’s Brosnan’s 007.
+If there’s one Bond that’s going to get dressed to the nines and head out for a black tie holiday party, it’s Brosnan’s 007.
 Sure he stooped to wearing some less formal attire once and a while.
 But he always looked significantly more comfortable in a suit and tie.
 Seriously, this is a man who decided an ascot was appropriate neckwear for a nice drive in the mountains.

 Now about the options below.
-Yes, we’ve gone for some more expensive choices for Brosnan’s look.
-But they are all classic styles that should last a long time.
-Could be worth the investment if you see many a formal event in your future?
+Yes, we’ve gone with some more expensive choices for Brosnan’s look.
+But they’re all classic styles that should last a long time.
+So they could be worth the investment if you see many a formal event in your future.
 As for the gift for the host: this Bond will bring the makings for a good vodka martini.
 Because everyone should drink vodka martinis.